 - Hall Four: What’s next with regard to technology development and innovation in the near future

 - Hall Five: Will showcase America’s natural beauty, our national Parks, and monumments.

 - Hall Six: Will showcase and promote travel and tourism in the U.S. market.

 - Hall Seven: Will provide VIP Space, as well as event space for various activities.

-On November 18th 2020, the U.S. Pavilion at Expo 2020 Dubai was officially handed over to John Rakolta Jr., U.S. Ambassador to the U.A.E. and Commissioner General of the U.S. Pavilion at Expo 2020 Dubai, at a small event in the presence of select American and Emirati business executives and officials, including Mr. Ulrich Brechbuhl, Counselor of the Department at the U.S. Department of State who represented Secretary Mike Pompeo.
+On November 18th 2020, the USA Pavilion at Expo 2020 Dubai was officially handed over to John Rakolta Jr., Former U.S. Ambassador to the U.A.E. and Former Commissioner General of the U.S. Pavilion at Expo 2020 Dubai, at a small event in the presence of select American and Emirati business executives and officials, including Mr. Ulrich Brechbuhl, Counselor of the Department at the U.S. Department of State who represented Secretary Mike Pompeo.

 This ceremony took place less than a year from the beginning of the global mega event which, following its postponement, will run from 1 October 2021 to 31 March 2022.

 John Rakolta Jr., Former U.S. Ambassador to the U.A.E. and Former Commissioner General of the U.S. Pavilion at Expo 2020 Dubai and Mr. Ulrich Brechbuhl, Counselor of the Department at the U.S. Department of State place the last star at the U.S. Pavilion

 The Business Council encourages its member companies and partners to engage to the widest extent possible in this important opportunity.
 And, it looks forward to continuing to work with the U.S. Government, U.A.E.
-Government, and many other partners in helping make the U.S. Pavilion a success and Expo 2020 the “biggest show on earth.”
+Government, and many other partners in helping make the U.S. Pavilion a success and Expo 2020 the “greatest show on earth.”